sanchit-gandhi/whisper-jax/README.md

 # transcribe an audio file using our endpoint
 output = transcribe_audio("audio.mp3")
 ```

+Note that this code snippet sends a base64 byte encoding of the audio file to the remote machine over [`requests`](https://requests.readthedocs.io).
+In some cases, transferring the audio request from the local machine to the remote can take longer than actually
+transcribing it.
+Therefore, you may wish to explore more efficient methods of sending requests, such as parallel
+requests/transcription (see function `transcribe_chunked_audio` in [app.py](app/app.py).)

 Finally, we can create a Gradio demo for the frontend, the code for which resides in [`app.py`](app/app.py).
 You can launch this
 application by providing the ngrok subdomain: